Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Conclusion

 \section{Conclusion}

 In this study, we empirically evaluated the impact of beam size on the memory efficiency and effectiveness of LLM-based APR techniques.
 Our findings reveal that an increase in beam size results in significantly higher VRAM usage.
-Consequently, increasing the beam size cause numerous out-of-memory crashes and subsequently unduly degrades the performance of LLM-based APR.
+Consequently, increasing the beam size causes numerous out-of-memory crashes and subsequently unduly degrades the performance of LLM-based APR.
 To address this challenge, we introduced \ours—the first APR approach that integrates LLMs with a semantic-guided best-first algorithm to guide the repair process.
-Our evaluation on the Defects4J and HumanEval-Java datasets demonstrates that \ours achieves state-of-the-art results.
+Our evaluation on various datasets demonstrates that \ours substantially outperforms the state-of-the-art baselines.
 Additionally, \ours significantly reduces memory consumption by up to 83\% and accelerates the repair process compared to conventional LLM-based APR techniques.